Oporto is a good place for Traditional Handicraft:

 Port wine is also worth buying in Porto and as we’re heading for port tasting at Sandeman, we are reserving our purchases for then.

-Note: When shopping in Portugal, it is not customary to bargain, even for handicrafts.What's your next move, after having read this post?
+Note: When shopping in Portugal, it is not customary to bargain, even for handicrafts.What are your thoughts on the subject?